ZenAlert/Linux-ZenAlert-Healt-Monitor/README.md

 	* yum install curl in redhat/centos)

-* Save the script on your disk
+* Save healtmonitor.sh on your disk
 * Make script executable: chmod +x healtmonitor.sh
 * Use crontab for execute the script every five minute